Greta Thunberg sets sail for NY climate summit | DW | 14.08.2019

 Thunberg announced mid-June that she had no intention of flying to avoid the "enormous climate" costs of aviation, and soon after she received dozens of trans-Atlantic sailing offers, deciding on "Malizia."

-The 16-year-old plans on September 23 to attend a New York "climate action” summit called by UN chief Antonio Guterres.
+The teenager plans on arriving in time to attend a New York "climate action" summit, scheduled for September 23, called by UN chief Antonio Guterres.

 Deafening hull acoustics